bedops/bedops/docs/content/revision-history.rst

 * :ref:`convert2bed <convert2bed>`

   * Addressed `issue 255 <https://github.com/bedops/bedops/issues/255>`_ by printing a warning to standard error, which suggests using ``--max-mem`` and ``--sort-tmpdir``, or ``--do-not-sort``, to manage post-conversion sort order for inputs larger than half of system memory.
+  * Addressed `issue 239 <https://github.com/bedops/bedops/issues/239>`_ by printing a warning to standard error, which suggests using ``--multisplit=...`` if Wiggle input contains multiple sections.

 =================
 Previous versions